jason57454/jason57454.github.io/README.md

 # Snowblue

-This is a NFT website with 6 sections.
+This is a NFT website with 7 sections.
+I chose to show the interesting parts, not all of it.

 This is the first section, made with particle.js background.